srrussel74/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-The plot of 5 minute interval as variable for x-axis and the average number of steps taken averaged across all days as variable for y-axis firstly needs data created as following:
+The plot of 5 minute interval as variable for x-axis and the average number of steps taken averaged across all days as variable for y-axis has  got dataset _asi_, obtained from the following calculation:

 ```r
 asi<-aggregate(steps~interval,list(interval),mean)
 ```
-Let variable _asi_ be the average of numbers of steps per interval.
+The dataset _asi_ have got two sorts of values, the average of numbers of steps per interval.
-The plot is shown as:
+The plot is shown:

 ```r
 plot(asi, type='l', ylab="average number of steps", xlab="interval")